codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

   twitter: codecraftblog
   picture: /images/profilePhoto.jpg
 ---

-Array is probably the most widely used data structure.
-Array is a versatile data structure that used to solve a great number of problems.
+The Array is probably the most widely used data structure in programming.
+The array is a versatile data structure that used to solve a large number of problems.
+It is easy to learn and work with an array however, most programmers don't use all of Array's features.

+It is also important to understand how Swift array works under the hood to determine if an array is the best data structure for a given task.
+Knowledge of how the different array methods and properties are implemented also helps avoid common pitfalls.

-Not surprisingly a lot of interview questions revolve around Arrays.
+Not surprisingly a lot of interview questions revolve around the array.

-This post includes some frequently asked questions about Swift Arrays.
+This post includes some of the most frequent interview questions.
 <!--more-->

 <br/>

 <h3 style="color:#29c7ac;">Q. How can you safely fetch the first element a Swift Array?</h3>

->Swift Array's provides the `first` property to safely fetch the first element of the array if it exists.
+>Swift Array provides the `first` property to safely fetch the first element of the array if it exists.
 >
->The first property returns an optonal value.
+>The `first` property returns an optional value.
 The return value is nil if the array is empty.
 >
->Avoid using array[0], this will throw an exception and crash at runtime if the array is empty.
+>Avoid using the array[0], this will throw an exception and crash at runtime if the array is empty.

 ```swift
 let fruits = ["🍎","🥭","🍏","🥝","🍍"]